michael6991/utilities-and-other/README.md

 # utilities-and-other
-Scripts, configurations and other stuff for various situations
+Scripts, configurations and other useful stuff for various situations